Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Methods

-The upper panel of Fig.~\ref{fig5} shows $S_\lambda(T,N,N_e)$ for $U = 0$ and $N_e = N$ up to $T = 1$, beyond which ED returns the thermodynamic limit.
+The upper panel of Fig.~\ref{fig5} shows $S_\lambda(T,N,N_e)$ for $U = V = 0$ and $N_e = N$ up to $T = 1$, beyond which ED returns the thermodynamic limit.
 The solid red line is the band limit.
 The inset zooms in on $T \leq 0.1$.
 The $N \leq 14$ curves are ED and converge from above (below) for $N = 4p$ ($4p + 2$).
-Truncation limits larger systems to $T < T_N$.
 The $N = 4p + 2$ systems are lower bounds.
-The color-coded points indicate the system sizes that gives the calculated $S(T)$ shown in the lower panel.
+The color-coded points indicate the system sizes that give the calculated $S(T)$ shown in the lower panel.
 Agreement with the band limit is almost quantitative; the largest difference in Fig.~\ref{fig5} is 0.006.
 The entropy derivative is $S^\prime(T) = C(T)/T$ where $C(T)$ is the specific heat per site.
 The calculated $S^\prime(T)$ is compared in the lower panel to the band limit, offset by 0.10.

 The entropy analysis in Fig.~\ref{fig5} came as a surprise.
 With good reason, deviations from the thermodynamic limit have been associated with finite size gaps.
 That remains the case for spin chains, which have indeed been modeled the most.
-However, the size dependence of the many-fermion basis is at least as important as gaps for the entropy or free energy of fermionic models.
-Scaling the partition function by $\lambda(N,1)$ to ensure the proper high $T$ limit shifts the $S(T,N,N,)$ curves to $S(T)$ at progressively lower $T$ with increasing $N$.
+However, the size dependence of the many-fermion basis is just as important as gaps for the entropy or free energy of fermionic models.
+Scaling the partition function by $\lambda(N,1)$ to ensure the proper high $T$ limit shifts the $S(T,N,N)$ curves to $S(T)$ at progressively lower $T$ with increasing $N$.

 The ED/DMRG procedure illustrated above for $U = 0$ and $N_e = N$ is accurate down to at least $T \sim 0.03$ for both $\chi(T)$ in Fig.~\ref{fig1} and for $S(T)$ and $S^\prime(T)$ in Fig.~\ref{fig5}.
 The method tends to perform better in models with less dramatic $N_e = 4p$, $4p + 2$ variations.
 Larger systems are computationally more demanding.
 The actual limit~\cite{sudip19} is set by the accuracy of the dense spectrum of large systems, which is highly model dependent.